On the Radar

 The provisions of the Inflation Reduction Act went into effect

-Organisation for Economic Co-operation and Development’s (OECD’s) Pillar 2 tax
+Organisation for Economic Co-operation and Development’s (OECD’s) Pillar Two tax

-regime, which is intended to introduce a global minimum corporate tax rate of 15
+regime, which introduces a global minimum corporate tax rate of 15 percent.
+To

-percent.
-To implement the global minimum tax, individual countries are
+implement the global minimum tax, individual countries are responsible for

-responsible for establishing laws and regulations in line with the framework
+establishing laws and regulations in line with the framework provided by the

 Standard-Setting Activity

-improve the transparency and decision-usefulness of income tax disclosures.
-The
+enhance the transparency and decision-usefulness of such disclosures.
+Under the

 Accounting for Investments in Tax Credit Structures

-For additional details about tax credit structures, see
+For additional information about tax credit structures, see

 Appendixes